zen-browser/docs/content/themes-store/themes-marketplace-preferences.md

 > [!attention]
 > In the theme's CSS file, the `property` defined in the `preferences.json`  using the `"dropdown"` type will be called exactly as defined, but with one key difference: **dots (`.`) in the `property` name are replaced with hyphens (`-`)**.
 For example: - `theme.mytheme.background_color` in the `preferences.json` file becomes `theme-mytheme-background_color` in the CSS file.
 This transformation ensures that the property can be used as an attribute selector or inside a media query.

-For dropdown preferences, you can detect the selected value using the `:has()` CSS pseudo-class, which applies styles based on the selected attribute and value in the DOM.
+For dropdown preferences, you can detect the selected value using the `:has(){:css}` CSS pseudo-class, which applies styles based on the selected attribute and value in the DOM.

 For example, if you have a preference to select the background color from a dropdown menu: